Towards An Analytical Framework for Dynamic Potential Games: Characterization of Differentiable Potential Game

-The following theorem characterises the linear derivatives of value functions in \eqref{eq:cost_policy} using the sensitivity processes of the states and controls, and further constructs potential functions for the game $\cG_{\rm prob}$ defined by \eqref{eq:policy_probabilistic} and \eqref{eq:cost_policy}.
+The following theorem characterizes the linear derivatives of value functions in \eqref{eq:cost_policy} using the sensitivity processes of the states and controls, and further constructs potential functions for the game $\cG_{\rm prob}$ defined by \eqref{eq:policy_probabilistic} and \eqref{eq:cost_policy}.

 \begin{Theorem} Assume (H.\ref{assum:regularity_N}).
 For each $i\in I_N$, given $\pi_i$ and $V_i$ in \eqref{eq:policy_probabilistic} and \eqref{eq:cost_policy}, respectively. \begin{enumerate}[(1)] \item For each $(t,x)\in [0,T]\times\sR^{n_x}$ and $i,j\in I_N$, define $\frac{\delta V^{t,x}_i}{\delta \phi_j}:\pi^{(N)} \times \spn(\pi_k) \to \sR$ such that for all $\phi\in \pi^{(N)}$ and $\phi'_j\in \spn(\pi_j)$,